Opened: May or Jun 1987

 Ride Model: Wave Swinger 48

 Not a lot of major changes have been made to the ride over the years.
 The color scheme has stayed mostly the same except for the roof, which changed from orange and yellowish-green to white and light blue in the early ’90s.
 Modifications to the queue were made in 1992 to make the ride more accessible.
 In 2004, the 16 seats of the inside row were replaced with eight double-seats, giving riders an option to sit together.
+The queue was partially redone in 2017, moving the entrance closer to Lagoon Lake with a roof to shield guests from the sun.

 1. Lagoon’s early beginnings go back to the Lake Park Bathing Resort which opened in 1886 on the shores of the Great Salt Lake.
 1986 would have been the park’s centennial year, but for whatever reason it was celebrated the following year.